 from twisted.web import server

-from twisted.internet import reactor, endpoints
+from twisted.internet import reactor

 from mypackage import toplevel

-endpoint = endpoints.TCP4ServerEndpoint(reactor, 8080)

-endpoint.listen(
+reactor.listenTCP(8080,

 server.Site(toplevel.Resource(file="foo/bar", color="blue")))

 reactor.run()

 '''

 Web application deployment

 Which one of these development strategies you use is not terribly important, since (and this is the important part) deployment is orthogonal.
 Later, when you want users to actually use your code, you should worry about what to do - or rather, don't.
 Users may have widely different needs.
 Some may want to run your code in a different process, so they'll use distributed web (twisted.web.distrib).
 Some may be using the twisted-web Debian package, and will drop in: